How to Disable Network Manager

-This document describes how to disable the Network Manager service.
-The Network Manager service automates the network's settings and disrupts connections to the IP addresses that reside in the
+This document describes how to disable the Network Manager service in supported operating systems.
+The Network Manager service automates the system’s network settings and disrupts connections to the IP addresses that reside in the

 For more information about how to disable the Network Manager service, read RedHat’s Disabling Network Manager documentation.